 Some of the most frequently used words in the English language must have been created by someone with a devilish sense of humor.
 The word monosyllabic isn’t one syllable, long is only four letters, lisp is difficult to pronounce if you have a lisp, and synonym doesn’t have any synonyms.
 Or does it?

-Allen’s Synonyms and Antonyms from 1920 also lists poecilonym and another word—polyonym—as synonyms of synonym.
-However, it says both of these terms are rare.
+Allen’s Synonyms and Antonyms from 1920 also listed poecilonym and another word—polyonym—as synonyms of synonym.
+However, it said both of these terms are rare.
 So technically, there are two other words that have the same meaning as synonym, but it’s a tough position to argue when those words are no longer in modern usage.

 To add another dimension to this question, some have argued that there are no true synonyms at all, as every single word carries a different shade of meaning.
-“Even though the meanings of two words may be the same or nearly the same, they almost never are the same in connotation, distribution, and frequency,” according to Dictionary.com.
+“Even though the meanings of two words may be the same or nearly the same, they almost never are the same in connotation, distribution, and frequency,” Dictionary.com noted in 2018.
 “House and home may be offered as synonyms for each other, but we all know that they are not the same.”

 So if you want to start using poecilonym or polyonym in place of synonym, you’d technically be correct—but don’t expect anyone else to know what you’re talking about.

 A version of this story ran in 2018; it has been updated for 2023.

 Are you a logophile?
 Do you want to learn unusual words and old-timey slang to make conversation more interesting, or discover fascinating tidbits about the origins of everyday phrases?
 Then get our new book, The Curious Compendium of Wonderful Words: A Miscellany of Obscure Terms, Bizarre Phrases, & Surprising Etymologies, out now!
 You can pick up your copy on Amazon, Barnes & Noble, Books-A-Million, or Bookshop.org.